Common Symptoms Of Grief: What Can You Expect?

 Numbness

 Numbness is often experienced during the grieving process.
-It usually involves a sense of disconnection from your emotions or surroundings and may serve as a temporary form of protection against overwhelming feelings.
+It usually involves a sense of disconnection from your emotions or surroundings and may serve as a temporary form of defense against overwhelming feelings.
 People might describe this as being in a fog, unable to fully engage with life.
 While numbness can provide short-term relief, it can also delay the grieving process.
 For instance, you might find yourself going through daily routines like eating or working without being present or aware of your actions.

 Getty/Vadym Pastukh